 Largemouth bass are one of the most sought after Iowa fish.
 Iowa lake restoration projects, habitat improvements and fishing regulations help make and keep quality largemouth bass fishing opportunities.

 Largemouth bass like standing or impounded waters and avoid strong water currents.
 Many Iowa waters support largemouth bass, including man-made lakes, rivers, federal reservoirs and natural lakes.

 Summer is the most difficult and challenging time to fish for largemouth bass.
-Beginning in late June through late August or early September, the water temperature tops 75 degrees F. Largemouth bass feed more actively in the early morning and late evening.
+Starting in late June through late August or early September, the water temperature tops 75 degrees.
+Largemouth bass feed more actively in the early morning and late evening.
 Try around structure or nears breaks in weed lines.

-After mid-September, when the water cools below 70 degrees F, bass move back into shallow waters.
+After mid-September, when the water cools below 70 degrees, bass move back into shallow waters.
 Largemouth bass feed aggressively to prepare for winter when water temperatures fall from 60 to 50 degrees.
 They are often found on the deeper ends of flats in the evenings and early mornings.
-Bass move up onto the flats and start to eat when the shallow waters begin to warm during mid-day.
+Bass move up onto the flats and start to eat when the shallow waters start to warm during mid-day.